FujiKmutt/Fujipp/README.md

 Here are some ideas to get you started:

-- 📍 I'm based in Bangkok , Thailand
+- 🌍 I'm based in Bangkok , Thailand
-- 🖥️ See my portfolio at <a href"www.fujipp.com">Portfolio</a>
+- 🖥️  See my portfolio at [My Port](http://www.fujipp.com)
 - 💬 I'm currently learning All Code :)
 - 📫 You can contact me at fujipp.official@gmail.com